Flipside (Freeway song)

-"Flipside" is a song by American rapper Freeway and the third single from his debut studio album Philadelphia Freeway (2003).
+"Flipside" is a song by American rapper Freeway, released as the third single from his debut studio album Philadelphia Freeway (2003).
 It features American rapper Peedi Crakk and was produced by Just Blaze.
+The single was released through The Island Def Jam Music Group, Jay-Z's Roc-A-Fella Records and Criminal Background Records.

 Background

 The song originated from an R&B version of "Roc the Mic" by Beanie Sigel and Freeway.
 Freeway made his song "Make the Cake" to the beat, while Just Blaze reworked the beat to make it sound different.
 The song originally featured rapper Oschino of the group State Property in the last verse, but he was removed from it.
 Peedi Crakk was later included on the track, in which he performs the intro and second verse.
 The song was renamed as "Flipside".

 Critical reception

 Music critic Nathan Rabin praised the song, while writing for The A.V.
 Club: "The rapper shares Sigel's gruff soul-of-the-gutter sensibility, but proves surprisingly adept at poppy dance-rap on 'Flipside,' which features Blaze doing his best Timbaland impression."